bellsofaba/BellsofabaPortfolio/README.md

-# Welcome to BellOfaba Portfolio
+# Welcome to BellsOfaba Portfolio

 ![BellsOfaba Portfolio](https://i.ibb.co/ZWTcQRg/Bells-Ofaba-Portfolio.gif)

-Bell's Portfolio is a simple, single-page responsive website that showcases my work and projects.
+BellsOfaba Portfolio is a simple, single-page responsive website that showcases my work and projects.
 This portfolio was built using a combination of HTML, CSS, and JavaScript technologies.
 Specifically, jQuery was used to enhance the interactivity and user experience.

 ## Technologies Used